Are you making any of these 5 dating mistakes?

-It’s embarrassing how simple yet profound this statement is.
+It’s embarrassing how simple yet profound this statement is, especially when it comes to Christian dating advice.
 Why we don’t take the time to talk to the Almighty God of the Universe who knows all things and can make all things happen is simply mind-boggling to me.

-We talk a lot about the dangers of the physical in a dating relationship, but we don’t talk much about the emotional.
+When it comes to Christian dating advice, many people talk a lot about the dangers of the physical in a dating relationship, but then don’t talk much about the emotional.
 Yet in my opinion, emotional intimacy can be just as damaging as physical intimacy if we’re not careful to proceed with caution.